Getting Started with WinUI NumberBox

 Value="10"/>

-SfNumberBox.ShowClearButton = true;
+sfNumberBox.ShowClearButton = true;

-SfNumberBox.IsEditable = true;
+sfNumberBox.IsEditable = true;

-If IsEditable is true
+When IsEditable is true

 WinUI NumberBox with Clear Button

-If IsEditable is false
+When IsEditable is false

 WinUI NumberBox without Clear Button